SeanP94/golangGameDev/README.md

-When running on WSL, use GOOS=windows run .
+When running on WSL, use GOOS=windows go run .
 (or just export GOOS=windows)

 download the assets at https://pixel-boy.itch.io/ninja-adventure-asset-pack